gusye1234/eyetrack/README.md

   --delta DELTA         Tolerance for early stoping --tag TAG             suffix of the weight file --eval EVAL           start eval mode
+  --evalFolder EVALFOLDER
-  --resize RESIZE       resize picture to 256X256 (original 576X720)
+                        choose a test folder to generate prediction --resize RESIZE       resize picture to 256X256 (original 576X720) --generating GENERATING
+                        generating the gradient heat map over the origin image --collect COLLECT     collect the intermediate embedding to middle.npy --activation ACTIVATION
+                        choose the activation function to generate
+                        intermediate embedding
 ```

 * 2019.8.30: Trained a bunch of models, for now, best predicting error on test set is about **10 pixels**, still working on it🤯